codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/freestyle.md

 {% endraw %}
 {% endhighlight %}

+Here the `MyAppDockerImage` step is creating a custom docker image.
+That image is used to run the `MyUnitTests` step.
 This pattern works very well for cases where testing tools are already part of the image (usually with dynamic languages).
 In other case you can have a second Dockerfile in your application that is designed explicitly to hold all your testing tools.